Featured Non-Profit Fundraising Partners:

 Fun Time Dog Shop LLC has partnered with non-profit groups across the USA and beyond to help them raise money for the care of homeless dogs and improve the health & well-being of our canines.
 At check-out you will be asked to select a non-profit group that is currently being featured for the profits of your purchase to be donated to.
 We also feature highly worthy dog related causes that focus on the betterment of dogs.
-To date we raised over $14,000 for the fundraising partners we serve!
+To date we raised over $35,000 in monetary & product donations for the fundraising partners we serve!
 We are pleased to currently be raising funds for these very special dog groups:

 CTHAA - Closer to Home Animal Advocates

 CTHAA, a 501(c)3 non-profit, is a group of caring individuals who work to find forever homes for Siberian Huskies, Alaskan Malamutes, & Norwegian Elkhounds and sometimes other breeds as their hearts lead them.
 They are dedicated to placing dogs that have been abandoned, neglected, or whose present homes cannot keep them any longer.
 All of the dogs are spayed or neutered, up-to-date on vaccinations, heartworm tested, and on heartworm preventative medication.
 CTHAA strives to find the best match between the dog and the new forever home.
 The goal is to place each dog into a permanent home where it will become loved and cared for member of the household.
 They do not have a shelter facility, all dogs are housed in foster homes.
 To see the the wonderful dogs for adoption go to Closer to Home Animal Advocates.